Hot Shelter downgrades

 Here’s another example of this change from Act 3: the cars are no longer shiny and use the same green glass texture as many other areas in SADX:

-The Dreamcast models use a low-resolution texture and distort it to get a “metallic” looking surface.
+The Dreamcast models for cars use a low-resolution texture and distort it to get a “metallic” looking surface.
 This effect is used by many models in SA1 and SADX – the lion in Casinopolis, icicles (SA1 only), window reflections in Station Square, cars (full models in SA1, windows only in SADX) etc. The Dreamcast version certainly relied a lot on this effect.

 Speed Highway has several objects with blinking lights, which are seen more often in Tails’ level.
 This radar/satellite dish tower has a glowing light at the top, for example.
 In SADX its light was disabled.